-1) Chichester Harbour European Marine Site (Specified Areas) Prohibition of Fishing Method Byelaw.
-Part of this Byelaw prohibits digging, collection and hand gathering of marine fisheries resources in known seagrass beds within Chichester Harbour to protect Seagrass (Zostera spp) and therefore prevent damage or deterioration to the Solent European Marine Site.
+Part of this Byelaw prohibits digging, collection and hand gathering of marine fisheries resources in known seagrass beds within Chichester Harbour to protect Seagrass (Zostera species) and therefore prevent damage or deterioration to the Solent European Marine Site.

-2) Shore related management measures are also in place within the Beachy Head West Marine Conservation Zone (MCZ), Schedule 2 of the Marine Protected Areas (MPA) Byelaw.
-This states that it is prohibited to remove from the shore from any part of the General Conservation Areas in a single calendar day more than:

-- (i) 2 lobsters (Homarus gammarus);

-- (ii) 5 edible crabs (Cancer pagurus);

-- (iii) 20 crabs in total of any species other than Cancer pagurus;

-- (iv) 1 kg of mollusc shellfish except piddock (Pholadidae), blue mussels (Mytilus

-- edulis) or native oyster (Ostrea edulis);
+- 2) Shore related management measures are also in place within the Beachy Head West MCZ, Schedule 2 of the Marine Protected Areas Byelaw (Confirmed 2017).
+This states that it is prohibited to remove from the shore from any part of the General Conservation Areas in a single calendar day more than: - (i) 2 lobsters (Homarus gammarus); - (ii) 5 edible crabs (Cancer pagurus); - (iii) 20 crabs in total of any species other than Cancer pagurus; - (iv) 1 kg of mollusc shellfish except piddock (Pholadidae), blue mussels (Mytilus edulis) or native oyster (Ostrea edulis);

 - (v) a total of 1 kg of prawns or shrimps;

 - (vi) 1 kg of marine worms (Annelida); or

 - (vii)2 kg of intertidal seaweed (algae)